-The coordinator of the Statio Peregrinorum activity is Brother Jorge Fernandez, a polite and calm friar coming from the North of Argentina, came to Assisi just less than two years ago, after having spent 6 years in Rome and travelled in 16 Southern American countries.
+The coordinator of the Statio Peregrinorum activity is Brother Jorge Fernandez, a polite and calm friar from the North of Argentina, came to Assisi a few years ago, after having spent 6 years in Rome and travelled in 16 Southern American countries.

 Brother Jorge speaks Italian, English, Spanish and Portuguese and within the Sacred Convent, beyond the many other duties, he deals with all the activity revolving around the Statio Peregrinorum and to its meaning for pilgrims.

-"The Statio Peregrinorum" Brother Jorge explains us "is open all days of the year from 10 am to 12.30 pm and from 2 to 5.30 pm and it represents a spiritual welcome point for pilgrims coming to Assisi.
+"The Statio Peregrinorum," Brother Jorge explains, "is open all days of the year from 10 am to 12.30 pm and from 2 to 5.30 pm and it represents a spiritual welcome point for pilgrims coming to Assisi.
 The principal function is issuing the "Testimonium" to those meeting the requirements to get it, that is having walked at least 100 km or having ridden by bike 250 km.
-Nevertheless, even who doesn't meet these requirements or comes without credentials, won't be sent away empty-handed, but will receive a Blessing postcard.
+Nevertheless, even who doesn't meet these requirements or arrive without credentials, won't be sent away empty-handed, but will receive a Blessing postcard.

-Brother Jorge, besides, deals with "identifying" all the pilgrims receiving the Testimonium or the Blessing postcard, making them filling out a short questionnaire that is very important also from a statistical point of view.
+Brother Jorge also deals with registering all the pilgrims receiving the Testimonium or the Blessing postcard, asking them to fill out a short questionnaire that is very important also from a statistical point of view.

 Beyond issuing the Testimonium, registering and welcoming pilgrims, the Statio Peregrinorum is also a place for sharing, telling one's own experiences and stories, that reveal the thousand different aspects of Francis' Route and of people walking through it.

-"The pilgrim is usually a person who talks gladly – Brother Jorge tells it always speaking in a direct and quiet way – and when the queue to get the Testimonium is too long it's beautiful to start a conversation and share the deep reasons of one's own pilgrimage to Assisi.
+"The pilgrim is usually a person who talks gladly," Brother Jorge continues, speaking in a direct and quiet way,"and when the queue to get the Testimonium is too long it's beautiful to start a conversation and share the deep reasons of one's own pilgrimage to Assisi.